|

 It keeps them warm and calm.
 The climate

-in the area of Jerusalem is fairly warm anyway.
-Swaddling is the normal
+in the area of Jerusalem and Bethlehem is fairly warm anyway.
+Swaddling

 thing to do with babies in many parts of the world even today.

-7) Many others have written on the question of what year the birth of Jesus
+8) Many others have written on the question of what year the

 took place.
 The question is too big to be addressed on this page.
 Ernest L.